 Empress Street and Overpass Reconstruction and Rehabilitation

-Detailed design of the project is now underway with the first phase of construction scheduled to be undertaken in 2018, with completion of the overall project anticipated by 2020.
+Detailed design of the project has now been completed with the first phase of construction now underway, with completion of the overall project anticipated by 2020.

 Stakeholder Meetings - Meetings with local stakeholders took place from December 2016 through February 2017.
 The meetings introduced the project, discussed the project area and identified existing vehicular, pedestrian and cycling routes.
 Meeting participants reviewed the conceptual design ideas and options and were asked for their feedback.
 Input from participants was gathered regarding their preferences, needs, priorities and concerns.